difference between male plants and female plants

 Some female plants stay stunted in height and have more lateral growth with dense canopies.
 While others may grow to as high as 3m, generate massive outputs and harvests, and appear like regular garden trees.

 One common feature of all-female plants is that they all produce flowers.
 The term commonly used to describe these flowers is ‘buds.’
-These buds have trichomes, which are glandular strictures that generate cannabinoids like CBD and THC.
+These buds have trichomes, which are glandular strictures that generate plant compound like CBD and THC.

 On the other hand, male plants don’t have this flower-generating feature, which makes them less in demand among growers seeking only for buds.